aaronangle/primo_website/blog/_posts/2025-11-08-tooling-design-and-quality.md

 ## Partnering With Experts for Reliable Tooling

 At **Primo Rubber Co.**, we know that the mold is the heart of the process.
 Our team collaborates closely with customers from the design stage to ensure every detail — from gate placement to venting — is optimized for performance, consistency, and cost-efficiency.
-Whether you need precision seals, vibration isolators, or custom gaskets, we make sure our tooling delivers dependable quality with every shot.
+Whether you need precision seals, vibration isolators, or custom gaskets, we make sure our tooling delivers dependable quality with every shot. [**Contact Primo Rubber Co. today**](/#Contact) to learn more about our custom rubber molding capabilities and material options.